Skip to Main Content

 Timing

-The legislature’s constitutional deadline for drawing state legislative lines is the end of the first budget session after the Census; the next regular budget session is currently scheduled to begin Jan.
+The legislature’s constitutional deadline for drawing state legislative lines is the end of the first budget session after the Census; the 2022 regular budget session begin Feb.
+14, 2022, and ended Mar.
 11, 2022.
 [Wyo.
 Const. art.
-III, §§ 6, 7, 48] Candidates must file for state legislative primary elections by May 27, 2022.
+III, §§ 6, 7, 48] Candidates were required to file for state legislative primary elections by May 27, 2022.
 [Wyo.
 Stat. §§ 22-2-104(b), 22-5-209]

 Wyoming ties the drawing of state legislative lines to the Census, and might therefore be construed to prohibit redrawing lines mid-decade.
 If Wyoming gets a second congressional district, those districts may be redrawn at any time.
 [Wyo.
 Const. art.
 III, §§ 48, 49]